goeran/gulesider/README.md

 # Gulesider
-A ruby gem that does screen scraping of gulesider.no, a global norwegian phone book.
+A ruby gem that screen scrapes gulesider.no, a global norwegian phone book.

 # Installation